On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Main Theoretical Result

 where the parameters of the cost function are $\ba_{0,t},\ldots,\ba_{m,t} \in \R^{n}$ and $b_{0,t},\ldots,b_{m,t} \in \R$ for each stage $t \in [T]$ and $c_i \in \R$ for each constraint $i \in [m]$.
 For robust optimization problems~\eqref{prob:main} with cost functions of the form \eqref{line:cost}, we observe that \eqref{prob:ldr} can be reformulated by its epigraph as

 The decision variables in the above optimization problem include the parameters of the linear decision rules as well as an epigraph decision variable $c_0 \in \R$.
-For this general class of problems, we will assume in addition to Assumption \ref{ass:1} that: \begin{assumption} If $C(\bx_1,\ldots,\bx_T,\zeta_1,\ldots,\zeta_T) < \infty$, then the decisions satisfy $\bx_1,\ldots,\bx_T \ge \bzero$. \end{assumption} The above assumption essentially stipulates that the constraints of~\eqref{line:cost} ensure that feasible decisions for the robust optimization problem satisfy $\bx_t\ge \bzero$ for each stage $t\in[T]$.
+For this general class of problems, we make the following additional assumption. \begin{assumption} If $C(\bx_1,\ldots,\bx_T,\zeta_1,\ldots,\zeta_T) < \infty$, then the decisions satisfy $\bx_1,\ldots,\bx_T \ge \bzero$. \end{assumption} The above assumption essentially stipulates that the constraints of~\eqref{line:cost} ensure that feasible decisions for the robust optimization problem satisfy $\bx_t\ge \bzero$ for each stage $t\in[T]$.
 This is a reasonable assumption because, in practice, the decisions usually refer to levers like order quantities or prices of products that must take nonnegative values.
 For example, in the class of production-inventory problems from Ben-Tal et al.~\cite{ben2004adjustable}, the decisions $\bx_t \in \R^E$ refer to the production quantities at the factories at time period $t$, and the constraint~\eqref{prob:example1:c} guarantees that the production levels are nonnegative.\looseness=-1

-Equipped with the above notation for a general class of multi-period robust optimization problems, our proof of Theorem \ref{thm:main} is split into three major steps, organized below as Lemmas~\ref{lem:1}, \ref{lem:2}, and \ref{lem:zeros}.
+Equipped with the above notation for a general class of dynamic robust optimization problems, our proof of Theorem \ref{thm:main} is split into three major steps, organized below as Lemmas~\ref{lem:1}, \ref{lem:2}, and \ref{lem:zeros}.
 In our first step, denoted below by Lemma~\ref{lem:1}, we characterize the feasible region of \eqref{prob:ldr_b} and show that the set of feasible solutions of \eqref{prob:ldr_b} is a polyhedron with at least one extreme point.\looseness=-1